-In 2015, the Division did not take out any new loans.
-OWDA completed an interest rate buy-down which will result in interest rate savings on current loans.
-Market rate loans with interest rates higher than 4.0% will see a reduction in rates to 4.0% while rates over 3.0% on OWDA loans will be reduced to 3.0%.
+In 2016, the Division did not take out any new loans.
+OWDA completed an interest rate buy-down which resulted in interest rate savings on current loans.
+Market rate loans with interest rates higher than 4.0% saw a reduction in rates to 4.0% while rates over 3.0% on OWDA loans were reduced to 3.0%.
 The buy-down commenced retroactively to the January 1, 2016 payment.

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2015
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2016

-At December 31, 2015, the amount financed on these eleven loan projects, less principal payments made, totaled \$98,467,000 and is reflected in the debt service payment schedule.
+At December 31, 2016, the amount financed on these eleven loan projects, less principal payments made, totaled \$91,045,000 and is reflected in the debt service payment schedule.